mailgun/mailgun-php/README.md

 **Step 2 - Instantiate the Mailgun client using Postbin.**

 *Tip: The bin id will be the URL part after bin.mailgun.net.
 It will be random generated letters and numbers.
-For example, the bin id in this URL, http://bin.mailgun.net/aecf68de, is "aecf68de".*
+For example, the bin id in this URL (http://bin.mailgun.net/aecf68de) is `aecf68de`.*

 ```php
 $configurator = new HttpClientConfigurator();